microstates/ember/README.md

 we still need to call `this.set` when a transition computed the next state to initiate a rerender.
 Microstates provides a `Store` mechanism that accepts a callback.
 We use this callback to invoke `this.set` to initiate a rerender.

-Here is what that would it would look like if we didn't use the macro that `@microstates/ember` provides.
+Here is what that would look like if we didn't use the macro that `@microstates/ember` provides.

 ```js
 import Component from '@ember/component';